 Improper Disposal of Records

 Improper dumping of PHI is one of the most common violations and can lead to fines of as much as $10,000-$50,000 per exposed record.
-While HIPAA Privacy and Security Rules do not explicitly state how PHI must be disposed of, it does state that all protected data must be destroyed beyond readability.
+While HIPAA Privacy and Security Rules do not explicitly state how PHI must be disposed, it does state that all protected data must be destroyed beyond readability.
 Paper records as well as electronic records are subject to these guidelines.

 Lost devices such as flash drives, cellphones, and laptops, that contain PHI are considered a HIPAA violation.
-Loss of a device is only not considered to be a violation if the data on the device is encrypted or the device is secured and can be remotely wiped of its data.
+Loss of a device is not considered to be a violation only if the data on the device is encrypted or the device is secured and can be remotely wiped off its data.
 Proper employee training can prevent employees from accessing PHI on personal devices further reducing the risk of this type of HIPAA violation.

 Want to learn more about how you can protect your organization from cybersecurity threats?
 Contact Cytek today for a free consultation.